hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 The magnitude of the numeric value of the vote indicates the strength of the sentiment behind the vote.

-+1 votes can also be expressed by approving the PR. -1 votes can be expressed by "Requesting Changes" on the PR and must be accompanied by a comment explaining the reason for the veto.
++1 votes are expressed by approving the PR. -1 votes are expressed by "Requesting Changes" on the PR and must be accompanied by a comment explaining the reason for the veto.
+Votes greater than -1 but less than +1 are cast using comments in the "Conversations" tab, not using inline comments.

 ---